wired-maya/cinema_skylight_engine/design_notes.md

 The engine will consist of at least 3 threads that handle all logic:

 1. Main thread that handles interaction, moving between states, feeding the other threads, loading assets etc.
+	- See if you can change this to solely an input handling thread with everything else handled by the program thread
-2. UI thread that contains the render loop, this contains the render stack as well handles everything OpenGL except loading assets.
+1. UI thread that contains the render loop, this contains the render stack as well handles everything OpenGL except loading assets.
-3. Loading thread that handles quietly loading everything in the background to have a smoother experience.
+2. Loading thread that handles quietly loading everything in the background to have a smoother experience.

 This will work by having the `main()` function send jobs to the Main thread, which then handles them sequentially and sends off jobs to the loading thread, which returns the main thread a weak reference and sends the actual widget to the UI thread, and then waiting until some user interaction advances the game's logic.
 The program thread (or the `main()` function) is read sequentially and blocked until the user advances the game state to allow for a simple API for developers.